-- (2) A summons so issued may be served in the same manner as if it had been originally issued by the Court. - (3) At the hearing it shall be open to the person on whom the summons was served to raise any defence which he might have raised in the original proceedings had he been a party thereto but no other defence and the certificate from the court which made the provisional order stating the grounds on which the making of the order might have been opposed if the person against whom the order was made had been a party to the proceedings shall be conclusive evidence that those grounds are grounds on which objection may be taken. - (4) If at the hearing the person served with the summons does not appear or on appearing fails to satisfy the Court that the order ought not to be confirmed the Court may confirm the order either without modification or with such modifications as to the Court after hearing the evidence may seem just. - (5) If the person against whom the summons was issued appears at the hearing and satisfies the Court that for the purpose of any defence it is necessary to remit the case to the court which made the provisional order for the taking of any further evidence the Court may so remit the case and adjourn the proceedings for the purpose. - (6) Where a provisional order has been confirmed under this section it may be varied or rescinded in like manner as if it had originally been made by the confirming Court and where on an application for rescission or variation the Court is satisfied that it is necessary to remit the case to the court which made the order for the purpose of taking any further evidence the Court may so remit the case and adjourn the proceedings for the purpose. - (7) Where an order has been so confirmed the person bound thereby shall have the same right of appeal if any against the confirmation of the order as he would have had against the making of the order had the order been an order made by the Court confirming the order. - 7.
-The High Commissioner may make rules as to the manner in POWER OF HIGH which a case which has been transmitted to the Court with a view to the making of a provisional order can be remitted by the Court FACILITATING to the court which made the provisional order. - 8.-(1) Where an order has been registered or confirmed under Mode of this Regulation the Court and its officers shall take all such steps Enforcing for enforcing the order as may be necessary. - (2) Every such order shall be enforceable in like manner as if the order were for the payment of a civil debt.
+- 2) A summons so issued may be served in the same manner as if it had been originally issued by the Court. - (3) At the hearing it shall be open to the person on whom the summons was served to raise any defence which he might have raised in the original proceedings had he been a party thereto but no other defence and the certificate from the court which made the provisional order stating the grounds on which the making of the order might have been opposed if the person against whom the order was inade had been a party to the proceedings shall be conclusive evidence that those grounds are grounds on which objection may be taken. - (4) If at the hearing the person served with the summons does not appear or on appearing fails to satisfy the Court that the order ought not to be confirmed the Court may confirm the order either without modification or with such modifications as to the Court after hearing the evidence may seem just. - (5) If the person against whom the summons was issued appears at the hearing and satisfies the Court that for the purpose of any defence it is necessary to remit the case to the court which made the provisional order for the taking of any further evidence the Court may so remit the case and adjourn the proceedings for the purpose. - (6) Where a provisional order has been confirmed under this section it may be varied or rescinded in like manner as if it had originally been made by the confirming Court and where on an application for rescission or variation the Court is satisfied that it is necessary to remit the case to the court which made the order for the purpose of taking any further evidence the Court may so remit the case and adjourn the proceedings for the purpose. - (7) Where an order has been so confirmed the person bound thereby shall have the same right of appeal if any against the confirmation of the order as he would have had against the making of the order had the order been an order made by the Court confirming the order. - 7.
+The High Commissioner may make rules as to the manner power of high in which a case can be remitted by a court authorised to confirm TOMAKERULES a provisional order to the court which made the provisional order, FOR FACILITATANA and generally for facilitating communications between such courts.
+HING COMMUNICATIONS BETWEEN

+- 8.-(1) Where an order has been registered or confirmed under MODE OF this Regulation the Court and its officers shall take all such steps ENFORCING ORDERS. for enforcing the order as may be necessary. - (2) Every such order shall be enforceable in like manner as if the order were for the payment of a civil debt.